-This is the fifth year in which we are offering research grants across Canada for NET research based on our framework.
+This is the sixth year in which we are offering research grants across Canada for NET cancer research based on our framework.

-CNETS pleased to announce the 2020 Neuroendocrine Tumour Research Grant competition to provide grant-in-aid for three (3) projects up to a maximum of $40,000 per project.
+CNETS pleased to announce the 2021 Neuroendocrine Tumour Research Grant Competition, to provide grant-in-aid for NET cancer research projects, up to a maximum of $40,000 per project.

-Relevance of the application to the focused area of Neuroendocrine Tumour (NET) research.
+Relevance of the application to the focused area of Neuroendocrine Tumour (NET) cancer research.

 The eligible project must involve a clinical trial or a clinical or fundamental research project (including animal or cellular models) to examine issues relevant for the understanding of the origin and development of Neuroendocrine tumors (NETs), their diagnosis and treatment.

 The onus is on the applicant to justify the request in terms of its relevance to the diagnosis and therapy for NET patients by these selected approaches.